NicholasARossi/Cochlear_Implant_Hackathon/README.md

 # Instuctions for running GP solution to hackathon

 ### Intro :
+Below is a codebase for our team's solution to the [2021 Cochlear Implant Hackathon](https://cihackathon.com/)

 This solution relies hevily on the [DEAP](https://deap.readthedocs.io/en/master/) package.
 Reading the documentation there for [genetic programming](https://en.wikipedia.org/wiki/Genetic_programming) could be useful before understanding what's at play here.